Common Skin Problems

 For more information on symptoms, causes and treatment options, refer to the atopic dermatitis article on our Science of Skin website.

-Fifth disease (erythema infectiosum or slapped cheeks disease) – is an infection caused by human parvovirus B19.
-Initially, a child may have a fever and cold-like symtoms, followed approximately one week later by the appearance of a rash, typified by bright red cheeks.
+An infection caused by human parvovirus B19.
+Initially, a child may have a fever and cold-like symptoms, followed approximately one week later by the appearance of a rash, typified by bright red cheeks.
 By the time the rash becomes apparent the child is no longer infectious and usually feels well.
 The rash persists for seven to ten days, fading in a lacy pattern; it can reappear in the following weeks if the child gets hot.
 In a healthy child, the infection is generally mild, with some children having no symptoms whatsoever.

 If your child is uncomfortable with fever paracetamol or ibuprofen may help (make sure you read the packaging for the appropriate dose), otherwise, treatment simply involves rest and keeping up fluids.
 The virus is spread through saliva (i.e. kissing or sharing cutlery) and nasal secretions (i.e. coughing or sneezing), so the risk of infection can be reduced by children regularly washing their hands.